OneCrazyCoder/MMOGamepadOverlay/README.md

 In this example it may not seem worth the effort, but it can be convenient when using the same input in multiple places, or for just making your [Scheme] easier to read.

 There are also some KeyBinds that are specifically checked for and used by the application for certain commands - namely for character movement.

+### Special Key Binds

+A few Key Bind names are specifically checked for by the program and used directly as more than just aliases.
+These include:

+    SwapWindowMode =
+    MoveForward =
+    MoveBack =
+    TurnLeft =
+    TurnRight =
+    StrafeLeft =
+    StrafeRight =

+``SwapWindowMode=`` is used in the code for attempting to force the target game into full-screen-windowed mode (as opposed to *true* full screen mode which would prevent the overlay from being visible), which can be set in the [System] category with the flag ``ForceFullScreenWindow = Yes`` (and optionally ``StartInFullScreenWindow = Yes``).
+It is typically set to ``=Alt+Enter``.

+The Move/Turn/Strafe commands are used when assign buttons to ``=Move`` (same as ``=MoveTurn``) or ``=MoveStrafe`` (or their directional versions if not using multi-assign, like ``=Move Left``, etc).
+While you could just manually assign the movement keys or use different Key Binds, using these utilizes special extra code that helps improve movement responsiveness, particularly when using analog sticks.
+If the Strafe versions aren't set, the Turn versions will be used instead automatically (which for many games will automatically convert to being a Strafe motion while in Mouse Look mode).

 ### Key Bind Arrays